nomemory/neat-chess/README.md

 ## Starting / Closing the client

-By using the `startStockfish()` method, the client assumes that Stockfish is already installed on the system, and it's accesible in `$PATH` as `stockfish`.
+By using the `startStockfish()` method, the client assumes that Stockfish is already installed on the system, and it's accesible in `$PATH` as `"stockfish"`.

 ```java
 var uci = new UCI();